gvwilson/thirdbit/src/fiction/santas/index.md

 But I'm learning."

 Finner paused for a moment to consider his words.
-"Isn't it a bit unusual for a santa to be doing this kind of thing?" he finally ventured.
+"Do santas normally do this kind of work in your world?" he finally ventured.

 The santa shrugged.
+"This isn't actually my world.
-"Santa this, elf that—all this who-does-what seems pretty foolish when the world has ended, or nearly.
+But santa this, elf that—it all seems pretty foolish when everything has fallen apart.
 I think what matters is whether people are happy or not.
-If we can fix the train and deliver some presents then people will be happy and the world will be a better place."
+All I know is that if we can fix the train and deliver some presents, the world will be a better place."

-She straightened some tools on the workbench nearest here.
+She straightened some tools on the workbench nearest her.
-"Now, how about you?
+"Now, tell me about you.
 How did you wind up here?"

 Finner put down *Mechanical Motors Part XVII*.
 He didn't want to lie,
 but after everything he had been through, the whole truth seemed ill-advised.
-"By accident," he said,
+"By accident," he confessed.
-trying his best to sound embarrassed.
-"I was fooling around with someone else's wherever.
+"I was fooling around with a wherever and set it off by mistake.
 So if I could just use yours to get home, I'd really appreciate it."

-"I'm afraid that's going to be a bit difficult," a mechanical voice said.
+"I'm afraid that will be rather difficult," the Elfabot said, poking its head out from behind the train's engine.
 "You see,
-the only wherever left on this world is in the factory that Santazilla is guarding."
+the only one left in this world is in the factory that Santazilla is guarding."

 </section>